grafana/agent/docs/sources/flow/config-language/components.md

 ---

 # Components configuration language

 Components are the defining feature of {{< param "PRODUCT_NAME" >}}.
-They are small, reusable pieces of business logic that perform a single task (like retrieving secrets or collecting Prometheus metrics) and can be wired together to form programmable pipelines of telemetry data.
+Components are small, reusable pieces of business logic that perform a single task like retrieving secrets or collecting Prometheus metrics, and you can wire them together to form programmable pipelines of telemetry data.

 Under the hood, components are orchestrated via the [_component controller_]({{< relref "../concepts/component_controller.md" >}}),
-which is responsible for scheduling them, reporting their health and debug status, re-evaluating their arguments and providing their exports.
+which is responsible for scheduling them, reporting their health and debug status, re-evaluating their arguments, and providing their exports.

 ## Configuring components

 Components are created by defining a top-level River block.
 All components are identified by their name, describing what the component is responsible for, and a user-specified _label_.